 Auckland in the 1980s, when heading to Australia for a shopping spree was not unheard of with the required big hair, framed by big shoulder pads as you walked off the plane unless you were wearing a strapless dress.
 Oh, the days of being braless, when there was no issue.
 As was the beginning of Gay Rights which started to be spoken more about 25-years-of-gay-rights-in-New-Zealand

-The oil shocks arrived causing carless days.
+The oil shocks arrived, causing carless days.
 I used public transport, not a car.
 People had discovered credit.
-Pay was meagre, and you couldn’t buy what you wanted without paying it off.
+The pay was meagre, and you couldn’t buy what you wanted without paying it off.

 I went for rides on motorcycles and even had my own of sorts, it was only a 50cc what it lacked in power it held it’s own in style.
 Before I ventured down that line of transport, the Squire had clocked up many years of power and style with his Honda 750cc not to mention the range of flashy cars.

 With interest in food.
 I took note when the economic reform and deregulation in the 1980s increased the range of imported foods and cookware available in the country.
 Gourmet culture took over the food conversation.
 It was now not the done thing to serve up to guests a lamb chop with spuds and peas.
 A trip to Australia for a latte was now not needed.

 1987 stock market crash saw my return from London.